LyubomirD/WebApplication/README.md

 - extremely useful, helps you a lot
 - Lombok saves you time
 - @Configuration can change how Spring Boot works, but you use it to your advantage
+- To create and set custom annotations and exceptions
+- Spring Data JPA prevents by default SQL injection attacks

 4. Databases
-- UUID is better for ID than a SERIAL
+- UUID is better for ID that uses as type SERIAL

 5. Security
 - http can be used when you are working locally with localhost